vdbaan/SecuRT/README.md

 purposes.
 It provides *Taint* tracing functionality to identify potential source-sink problems on a basic level; through the String class.

-**Note: It is not designed to be used in production environments.**
+**Important: It is not designed to be used in production environments.**

 SecuRT adapts the **java.lang.String class** and adds a taint property.
 This property identifies if a String was created from a *dirty source*.